$E$-theory is compactly assembled: Introduction

 {If $H$ is a finite group{,} then by \cref{gjiseogpgregesg} we know that $\esH(\C)$ is a compact object of $\EsH$.
-The induction functor\footnote{In order to keep this paper at a reasonable length we will not discuss the construction of the induction functor in detail.
-It is completely analogous to the construction of the induction functor for equivariant $KK$-theory considered in \cite{KKG}.} $\Ind_{H}^{G}:\EsH\to \EsG$ has a countable colimit preserving right-adjoint $\Res^{G}_{H}$ and therefore preserves compact objects.
+The induction functor $\Ind_{H}^{G}:\EsH\to \EsG$ has a countable colimit preserving right-adjoint $\Res^{G}_{H}$ (see \cref{kogregwergwerg}) and therefore preserves compact objects.
 In particular the objects $\Ind_{H}^{G}(\esH(\C))\simeq \esG(C_{0}(G/H))$ are compact {in} $\EsG$ for all finite subgroups $H$ of $G$.
 Further note that the collection of compact objects is closed under finite colimits and retracts.
 But in general $\EsG$ is not generated by these compact objects. {If it were, then as a consequence of \cite[Thm.
 13.1]{Guentner_2000} the Baum-Connes assembly map for the maximal crossed product would be an equivalence, but this is known to be false e.g. for groups with property $T$ having a $\gamma$-element \cite[Cor.
-5.6]{Aparicio_2019}.} We also do not expect that {$\EsG$} is compactly generated at all.}
+5.6]{Aparicio_2019}.} We also do not expect that {$\EsG$} is compactly generated at all.} \hB\end{ex}

 The central result of the present paper is the following (see \cref{vsiowerfsdfuiohsdfoijasdf} and \cref{vsiowerfsdfuiohsdfoijasdf1}). \begin{theorem} The $\infty$-categories $\AsGc$ and $\EsG$ are \pcas{}. \end{theorem}